Garden Cottage at Corsewall

 Cottage | 3 bedrooms | sleeps 6

 Located in the heart of Corsewall Estate, surrounded by historic gardens, Garden Cottage forms the west wing of the 18th Century house and has wonderful sea views across Loch Ryan and the Estate's beautiful gardens.
 Recently restored, with three bedrooms, this luxury self catering cottage comfortably accommodates six.
+During the low season we do special rates for four and two people too.
 The ground floor bedroom can either be made up as a twin or a super king sized double.
 Upstairs there is a twin bedroom and a king sized double bedroom.
 All the bedrooms have en suites.
 Seven miles from Stranraer, it is an ideal base for exploring Dumfries & Galloway.

 Children can enjoy playing on the lawns, bouncing on the trampoline, playing swingball and spotting all sorts of wildlife in the grounds.